abhinav503/Machine-Learning-Projects/README.md

 2.From Scratch : Linear Regression and Logistic Regression Algorithm from scratch using libraries like pandas, numpy, matplotlib in python following the Andrew N.G youtube classes.

-3.Binary image classification : Using Convolutional Neural Network(in Python) to classify images of Dogs and Cats (8000 images).
-                                Library used is Keras Library.